ceyhunaydogdu/spring-samples/spring-web-oauth2-client/readme.md

 For GitHub as `the oauth-provider`, we need to go [GitHub Application](https://github.com/settings/applications/new) page to register our app as client.
 You can follow [GitHub's Authorizing OAuth Apps Guide](https://developer.github.com/apps/building-oauth-apps/authorizing-oauth-apps/#web-application-flow) to get through OAuth2 client registration process and obtain `client-id` and `client-secret` for the application.Redirect-URI for GitHub would be `http://localhost:8080/login/oauth2/code/github`.

-Upon successfully completion of client registrations, we can add the following properties to the `application.yml` to tell the web app that we are going to use Google an GitHub as an `the oauth-provider` and rest is upon Spring.
+Upon successfully completion of client registrations, we can add the following properties to the `application.yml` to tell the web app that we are going to use Google and GitHub as an `the oauth-provider` and rest is upon Spring.

 ```yaml
 spring: